-Description: Sales of tangible personal property or services to an acute care, for-profit hospital, operating as a sole community hospital in this state for the exclusive purposes of such sole community hospital.
+Description: Sales of tangible personal property or services to an acute care hospital, operating as a sole community hospital in this state for the exclusive purposes of such sole community hospital.
 Federal law defines a "sole community hospital" as one that is more than 35 miles from similar hospitals or located in a rural area and meets one of several other conditions (42 CFR § 412.
 92).
-This exemption applies to FY 15 through FY 18.

-History: PA 03-6 of the June Special Session created this exemption.
-PA 04-2 of the May Special Session made the exemption retroactive to a facility if it filed for a certificate of need prior to July 1, 2004.
-PA 14-217 expands the exemption for FY 15 through FY 18.
+History: PA 03-6 of the June Special Session created the emption for the sales of medical equipment and supplies for patient care to and by acute care, for-profit hospitals.
+PA 04-2 of the May Special Session amended the exemption to apply to tangible personal property or services and made the exemption retroactive to a facility if it filed for a certificate of need prior to July 1, 2004.
+PA 14-217 amended the exemption to apply to acute care hospitals, operating as a "sole community hospital" in lieu of acute care, for profit hospitals, and applied the exemption to FY 15 through FY 18.
+PA 15-5 of the June Special Session eliminates the sunset on the current sales tax exemption for sole community hospitals, making the exemption permanent.

-Taxpayers Benefitting: Presumably one hospital (Sharon Hospital).
+Taxpayers Benefitting: Sharon Hospital.